Palace of Versailles is one of the best Royal residences in the world.

 One of the biggest beneficiaries was the Louvre Museum in Paris.

-It was only during the Palace’s restoration (many restorations have happened over the years) that the original artwork was placed in the Palace’s museum called ‘Museum of French History.’
+During the Palace’s restoration (many restorations have happened over the years), the original artwork was brought back and placed in the ‘Museum of French History.’

 This is a funny Palace of Versailles fact.

-However, the King and the Queen were always served cold food.
+However, the King and the Queen always ate their food cold.

 Money for the palace came from multiple sources – Louis XIV’s privy purse, the country’s earnings, etc.

-With such unstructured spending, it is difficult to say how much the Palace of Versailles cost to build.
+It is difficult to say how much the Palace of Versailles cost to build with such unstructured spending.

-After accounting for inflation, estimates peg its cost of construction between 170 Billion Euros (200 Billion USD) to 250 Billion Euros (300 Billion USD).
+After accounting for inflation, estimates peg its construction cost between 170 Billion Euros (200 Billion USD) to 250 Billion Euros (300 Billion USD).

 In sharp contrast, today’s costliest buildings don’t cost more than 6- Billion USD.

-Interestingly, King Louis XIV, XV, and XVI loved ceremonies.
+Interestingly, King Louis XIV, XV, and XVI loved ceremonies – so much so that every activity got converted into an elaborate affair.

 When it was time for the King to wake up, his courtiers would walk into the King’s bedroom chamber and perform pre-defined ceremonies.